-Chenier Street Chambers, W.C.
 [The National Union will, of course, call a Council meeting to consider any great change in the political situation.
 It is not the case that the National Union has refrained from opposing Liberals where they were Anti-Suffragists, but it is being more and more realized that the only effective method of opposing one candidate is to run another against him.
 Miss Hooper misunderstands and underrates the work done by the National Union.
-Much of the handsome majority of 109 on the second reading is due to our patient educative and political work.-En.
+Much of the handsome majority of 109 on the second reading is due to our patient educative and political work.-Ed.
 "C.C."]

 THE OPPORTUNITY OF LIBERAL WOMEN.
-To the Editor "The Common Cause."

-The OPPORTUNITY OF LIBERAL WOMEN.
-To the Editor "The Common Cause."
-Adam,-I cordially welcome your correspondent's letter, entitled "Liberal Women and the Vote."
-I welcome it all been association with which I was then connected, as a simple protest against the cynical indifference with which women's political claims were officially regarded.
-The prosent time women who are connected with political parties-and particularly those whose support has obligation to make use of the great leverage which they undoubtedly possess in order to secure the early and success-obligation to make use of the great leverage which they undoubtedly possess in order to secure the early and success-obligation to make use of the great leverage which they undoubtedly possess in order to secure the early and success-obligation to make use of the great leverage which they undoubtedly possess in order to secure the early and success-obligation to make use of the great leverage which they undoubtedly possess in order to secure the early and success-tion of the Suffrage struggle.
-It is only a question of whether the affiliated Liberal women will act promptly so as the result of the Cabinet's continued contane.
-The may be apposite here to inform your readers that the provent letter to all the women's political associations in urgent letter to all the women's political associations with the decoration of a flower, some grotesque title, or unem, as women, owe a primal duty to themselve the to be attended to before the claims of an yo political associations.
-There B. Manor.
+Madam,-I cordially welcome your correspondent's letter, entitled "Liberal Women and the Vote."
+I welcome it all the more that I myself, a few years ago, seceded from the Liberal Association with which I was then connected, as a simple protest against the cynical indifference with which women's political claims were officially regarded.

+At the present time women who are connected with political parties-and particularly those whose support has been given to this Government,-are under a serious moral obligation to make use of the great leverage which they undoubtedly possess in order to secure the early and successful close of the Suffrage struggle.
+It is only a question of whether the affiliated Liberal women will act promptly so as to prevent a further Government blockade, or whether they will afterwards be exasperated into wholesale resignations as the result of the Cabinet's continued contunacy.

+It may be apposite here to inform your readers that the Personal Rights Association, exactly ten years ago, issued an urgent letter to all the women's political associations throughout the country advising them, for the sake of Women's Suffrage, to refuse any longer "to humbly do the menial work of those who show that they despise them, content with the decoration of a flower, some grotesque title, or a place on some committee to do other people's business."

+Women, as women, owe a primal duty to themselves to secure a proper measure of enfranchisement, a duty that ought to be attended to before the claims of any political party whatever.-Yours, etc.,

+Charles B. Mabon.

+CHARLES B. MABON.

-CHARLES B. MARON 50, St. George's Road, Glasgow.
+50, St. George's Road, Glasgow.